-Contributed by: Emir Nurmansyah, Kevin Omar Sidharta, Ulyarta Naibaho and Giffy Pardede, ABNR Counsellors at Law across all industry sectors and practice areas, with a particular emphasis on restructuring and insolvency, commercial, shipping, foreign direct investment, mining, cybersecurity/ cybercrime, administrative law, corporate crime and environmental disputes.
+Ulyarta Naibaho is an experienced and versatile litigator and joint head of ABNR's award-winning disputes and ADR department.
+Her work in contentious matters extends across all industry sectors and practice areas, with a particular emphasis on restructuring and insolvency, commercial, shipping, FDI, mining, cybersecurity/ cybercrime, administrative law, corporate crime and environmental disputes.
 She also frequently represents clients in arbitration proceedings and other alternative dispute resolution forums.
 Uly holds an LLM degree in mineral law and policy from the University of Dundee, Scotland.